MobileTeleSystems/onetl/mddocs/docs/en/connection/db_connection/greenplum/types.md

 ```

 But there is a workaround - create a view with casting unsupported column to text (or any other supported type).
-For example, you can use [to_json](https://www.postgresql.org/docs/current/functions-json.html) Postgres function to convert column of any type to string representation and then parse this column on Spark side using {obj}`JSON.parse_column <onetl.file.format.json.JSON.parse_column>` method.
+For example, you can use [to_json](https://www.postgresql.org/docs/current/functions-json.html) Postgres function to convert column of any type to string representation and then parse this column on Spark side using [JSON.parse_column][onetl.file.format.json.JSON.parse_column] method.

 ```python
 from pyspark.sql.types import ArrayType, IntegerType